 Thankfully, once your nervous system is relaxed, the production of ‘feel good’ endorphins will be in an abundance within your body.
-These help to regulate your hormones which balance out sleep cycles, stress levels, encourage immune cell production and might even boost your metabolism.
+This helps to regulate your hormones which balance out sleep cycles, stress levels, encourage immune cell production, and might even boost your metabolism.

 3. Don’t Forget About Your Musculoskeletal System

 On top of the fact that a good massage feels so good, when you get one done professionally you will also be helping your body boost the blood supply to your muscles.
 Therefore, regular massages will help your muscles function better.
-An increased blood supply helps your muscles to filter out harmful lactic acid build-up which can contribute to stiffness, muscles fatigue and cramps.
+An increased blood supply helps your muscles filter out harmful lactic acid build-up, which can contribute to stiffness, muscle fatigue, and cramps.